Phase Transition for Stochastic Block Model with more than $\sqrt{n}$ Communities: Introduction

-\paragraph{Organisation and notation.} In Section~\ref{sec:main}, we describe more precisely the statistical setting, and the two main results.
-A brief overview of the proof technique is provided in Section~\ref{sec:overview}.
-Proofs are deferred to the Appendices.
+In Appendix~\ref{sec:main}, we describe more precisely the statistical setting, and the low-degree lower bound is precisely stated in Appendix~\ref{sec:LD-lower-bound}.
+Appendix~\ref{sec:positive} gathers the results on community recovery above the threshold $\lambda_{c}$: cliques counting is analyzed in Appendix~\ref{sec:cliques-counting}, self-avoiding paths counting in Appendix~\ref{sec:SAP-counting}, and cycle blow-up counting in Appendix~\ref{sec:blow-up-count}.
+Proofs are deferred to the last Appendices.